-The whole intention of Prescription Hope as a service is to make the process easier for people who find it frustrating or confusing.
+The whole intention of Prescription Hope as a medication access service is to make the process easier for people who find it frustrating or confusing.
 Especially for adults and many elderly patients who may need our services for a smooth and easy process of getting your medications through PAP’s.

 In fact, the convenience of a process like ours is worth it to ensure you have a partner who can walk you through the process smoothly.